Home

 The PT boat I'm building is at 1:32 scale - the same as the famous Lindberg kit of the PT-109.
 The build log and plans have been popular with visitors to this site and I've received requests for a larger, dual-motor option.

-Both plans consist of two sheets.
+Both these plans consist of two sheets.
 The first sheet show the General arrangements and all templates to finish the hull.
 The second sheet show the deck house layout and the templates to build them.
-The plans show a lot of detail and could produce a truly handsome boat.
+The plans show a lot of detail, without being intimidating, and could produce a truly handsome boat.

 The two plan sets are available in a single zip file.
 Order below.